-Diverse outpatient clinics: Our fellows rotate in 2 separate ambulatory pulmonary clinics.
-Between these, they cover the full array of pulmonary disorders from Lung Cancer to Asthma to COPD to Interstitial Lung disease.
+Biweekly, our fellows rotate in two ambulatory pulmonary clinics.
+Between these, the fellows training covers the full array of pulmonary disorders from Lung Cancer to Asthma to COPD to Interstitial Lung disease.
 This combined experience prepares them extremely well for general pulmonary practice.
-In addition, all second and 3rd year fellows rotate in our sub-sub specialty clinics including Sleep, multidisciplinary lung cancer clinic, Pulmonary Hypertension, Lung Transplant and Cystic Fibrosis.
+In addition, all PCCM fellows rotate in our sub-sub specialty clinics including Sleep, Allergy and Immunology, Interstitial Lung Disease, Pulmonary Hypertension, and Cystic Fibrosis.
 This gives our fellows additional exposure to niche diseases within Pulmonary medicine.

 Dr. Bart Moulton, Program Director